 Use of Virtual Secondaries

-Virtual Secondaries can be used as a way to update a configuration file on the Primary (where the Primary is an ECU with a standard OSTree image running aktualizr).
+Virtual secondaries can be used as a way to update a configuration file on the primary (where the primary is a standard OSTree image running an aktualizr).
 You can do this in two parts:

 Afterwards you can integrate it into your Yocto build.